railsware/newrelic_platform_plugins/newrelic_haproxy_agent/README.md

 - [Runit](http://smarden.org/runit/)
 - [Monit](http://mmonit.com/monit/)

 Also you can use [foreman](https://github.com/ddollar/foreman) for daemonization.

 Foreman can be useful if you want to use [Heroku](https://www.heroku.com/) for run your agent.
 Just add Procfile and push to Heroku.

 `monitor_daemon: newrelic_haproxy_agent run -c config/newrelic_plugin.yml`

-## Support

-Please use Github issues for support.